Jenny-Jiani/Jenny-Jiani.github.io/programming/dotnet/user-guide.md

     >Note:
     >- Network connection is required for the license to work.
     >- "DLS2***" is a default 7-day trial license used in the sample.
-    >- If the license has expired, please request a trial license through the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a>.
+    >- If the license has expired, please request a trial license through the If the license has expired, please request a trial license through If the license has expired, please request a trial license through If the license has expired, please request a trial license through <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a>.

 2. Create an instance of Dynamsoft Label Recognizer